 However as soon as you entre the foyer the style hits you.
 Beautifully inlaid doors with a five sided arch surround, ornate angular plasterwork, and the stair balustrade to the circle remain as built and lovingly maintained.

 The auditorium is amazing with the richly moulded reeded and prismatic ornamentation, the angular boxes at circle level, the impressive side circle openings, the ceiling decoration with the twin lighting troughs, the Aztec motifs on the balcony front all remain in glorious high Art Deco style.

 It was designed by Messrs F.B.
 Ward & C.E.A.
 Woolnough for Harry Bancroft who also owned the Hippodrome (demolished c.
 1982) in the town.
-Films ceased in the 1960’s and stage shows around 2004, the building is now used solely for bingo with tables and chairs replacing the stalls seating.
+Films ceased around 1970/1971 and stage shows around 2004, the building is now used solely for bingo with tables and chairs replacing the stalls seating.
 However the Empire is in such good condition that, if it were ever needed, it could return to live or film use within just a few days.